ManageIQ-Exchange/manageiq-exchange/Developers.md

 # DEVELOPERS GUIDE

-This is the API only backend application for Galaxy.
+This is the API only backend application for Exchange.
 It is prepared to be deployed on OpenShift online using 3 pods (React frontend, this backend, database)

 It has been developed using:
 * Ruby 2.4